keeperrl_wiki

 • Scout out the keeper maps you wish to play to get a feel for them.

-Staying alive and exploring the map
+Staying alive and exploring maps

 • Rest your cursor on all enemies to judge their stats and level before attacking.